How we raise money

 Private sector partnerships

-Our partnerships with private sector companies provided £7 million in funding for a variety of projects in 2015-16.
-A full list of companies which provided funding in 2015-16 can be seen on page 63 of our Annual Report and Accounts 2015-16.
+Our partnerships with private sector companies provided £5.7 million in funding for a variety of projects in 2018-19.
+You can download a list of major donors including trusts, foundations and companies (taken from our Annual Report and Accounts 2018-19) below: